mexikoedi/ttt2_fake_soda/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots/short videos about the feature request here.

+**Make sure to read the README file and the information from the given link there first!**